 What Is Divorce Counseling?

 Divorce counseling is a process to help you navigate your emotions surrounding divorce and learn to constructively manage conflict.
 It can be done with individuals or couples.
-In general, divorce brings up a lot of painful feelings for both parties and being able to process these emotions can help you heal more quickly and develop a healthier post-divorce relationship with your (ex)-partner.
+In general, divorce brings up a lot of painful feelings for both parties and being able to process these emotions can help you heal more quickly and develop a healthier post-divorce relationship with your former partner.

-“When both people in a relationship agree they’d like help navigating a divorce, divorce counseling can be helpful, says Charlotte Howard, Ph.D.
-“It is especially useful when kids are involved so that parents can handle the divorce in a way that minimizes suffering for their children.”
+“When both people in a relationship agree they’d like help navigating a divorce, divorce counseling can be helpful,” says Charlotte Howard, Ph.D.
+“It is especially useful when kids are involved so that parents can handle the divorce in a way that minimizes suffering for their children.

-Pre-Divorce Counseling & Post-Divorce Counseling
+Pre-Divorce Counseling

 Pre-divorce counseling (also called discernment counseling) occurs before a divorce has been finalized or agreed to.
-It can help a couple determine if divorce is the right decision, and/or navigate the beginning stages after the decision has been made.
+It can help a couple determine if divorce is the right decision and navigate the beginning stages after the decision has been made.
 If you have children, it is especially important that you talk to your kids about the divorce together, and work through your separation as respectfully and amicably as possible to minimize the negative impact on the kids.

-Post-divorce counseling occurs after a divorce has been finalized.
-It can help you navigate ongoing concerns and conflicts about the children, schedules, finances, etc. It can also help you handle any difficult emotions that surface following the divorce, like a post-divorce depression.
-Counseling can even help you develop the tools to help your children cope.
+Counseling can also help you develop tools to help your children cope.
 The reality is that conflict and hurt feelings don’t go away after a divorce is finalized.
 It’s important to manage this transition and the accompanying emotions to the best of your ability, and post-divorce counseling can help

 What Can Divorce Counseling Help With?